 You will be assessed a \$750 processing fee for any QDRO reviewed with respect to your Plan account.
 This fee will be charged to your Plan account prior to the allocation of all or a portion of your Plan account to the other party.
-You should contact the Plan Administrator if you are considering obtaining a QDRO or need a detailed description of the procedures for a QDRO.
+You should contact Alight's QDRO center at www.qocenter.com if you are considering obtaining a QDRO or need a detailed description of the procedures for a QDRO.
 There is no charge for the procedures.